vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 In this chapter, the eligibility of an aspirant for performing prapatti is described.
 This section along with the succeeding two sections, forms one unit.
 In the twelfth section, the mode of performance of prapatti, along with the accessories, is outlined.
 The earlier chapters from I to ll are expounding the prerequisites that are to be known for self-surrender to be actuated.
 In this section, it is established that an aspirant who is incapable of practising Bhaktiyoga and who has no other means of salvation open to him, is qualified for prapatui.
 Even one, who is qualified for Bhaktiyoga, but incapable of bearing delay in attainment, is qualified for prapatti.

 A spiritual aspirant should have 'Arthitva' or keen sense of wanting along with three necessary requirements viz.
 (1) sound understanding of the essence of the shastras; (2) capacity to practise those teachings and (3) the qualifications of possessing the prescribed qualities and birth in the higher three varnas.
 All these combined with the strong feeling of aspiration or desire for being liberated, make one qualified for undertaking spiritual discipline.
 This is the general requirement for undertaking the spiritual discipline.
 This discipline is of two kinds viz. 'astangayoga' or bhaktiyoga and 'Shadangayoga' or Prapatti.
 For the Bhaktiyogin, he has to fulfil three conditions (1) a perfect understanding of the shastra that prescribes the means to be adopted; (2) capacity to practise that and (3) qualification of birth in the higher three varnas.
-These three make him
+These three make him entitled to Bhaktiyoga.

-114

-Essence of Srimad Rahasyatraya Saram

-entitled to Bhaktiyoga.
 Whereas, regarding Prapatti, one should have a gencral understanding of (1) the means prescribed in the shastra; (2) ability to perform self-surrender and (3) inability in following any other means.

 The scriptures declare that the Lord is possible of being attained by prapatti.
 This path of spiritual discipline is applicable universally to all just as the cardinal virtues viz. satya and dharma are applicable to all people, irrespective of any difference in caste and others.
 As these virtues are 'sarvadhikara' or related to all people, prapatti also is prescribed in respect of all people irrespective of any difference whatsoever.
 'Haramu yec', gå RUTHE YE, and other such vedic statements as well as the statements of smrithis establish that Prapatti or self-surrender, is a spiritual means of obtaining liberation, which applies to all castes and